Father Le Loutre's War: Attack at Mocodome

 On February 21, 1753, nine Mi'kmaq from Nartigouneche (present-day Antigonish, Nova Scotia) in canoes attacked a British vessel at Country Harbour.
 The vessel was from Canso and had a crew of four.
 The Mi'kmaq fired on them and drove them toward the shore.
 Other natives joined in and boarded the schooner, forcing them to run their vessel into an inlet.
-The Mi'kmaq killed and scalped two of the British and took two others captive.
+The Mi'kmaq killed and scalped two of the British crewmen and took two others captive.
 After seven weeks in captivity, on April 8, the two British prisoners – one of which was John Connor – killed six Mi'kmaq and managed to escape.
-The Mi'kmaq account of this attack was that the two English died of natural causes and the other two killed seven of the Mi'kmaq for their scalps.

 Attack at Jeddore

 In response, on the night of May 19, under the leadership of Chief Jean-Baptiste Cope and the Mi'kmaq attacked another British schooner in a battle at sea off Jeddore, Nova Scotia.
 On board were nine British men and one Acadian (Casteel), who was the pilot.
-The Mi'kmaq killed and scalped the British and let the Acadian off at Port Toulouse, where the Mi'kmaq sank the schooner after looting it.
+The Mi'kmaq killed and scalped the British men and let Casteel off at Port Toulouse, where the Mi'kmaq sank the schooner after looting it.
 In August 1752, the Mi'kmaq at Saint Peter's seized the schooners Friendship of Halifax and Dolphin of New England and took 21 prisoners who they held for ransom.
 In May 1753, natives scalped two British soldiers at Fort Lawrence.

 Raid on Halifax

-In late September 1752, Mi’kmaq scalped a man they had caught outside the palisade of Fort Sackville.
+In late September 1752, Mi'kmaq scalped a man they had caught outside the palisade of Fort Sackville.
 In 1753, when Lawrence became governor, the Mi'kmaq attacked again upon the sawmills near the South Blockhouse on the Northwest Arm, where they killed three British.
 The Mi'kmaq made three attempts to retrieve the bodies for their scalps.
 On the otherside of the harbour in Dartmouth, in 1753, there were reported only to be five families, all of whom refused to farm for fear of being attacked if they left the confines of the picketed fence around the village.
 On 23 July 1753, Governor Hobson reported to the Board of Trade on the "continual war we have with the Indians."
 Governor Hobson in his letter to the Board of Trade, dated 1 October 1753, says, "At Dartmouth there is a small town well picketed in, and a detachment of troops to protect it, but there are not above five families residing in it, as there is no trade or fishing to maintain any inhabitants, and they apprehend danger from the Indians in cultivating any land on the outer side of the pickets."